Preparing for your first NDIS meeting

-Think about a typical week or day and what was hard.
+Think about a typical week or day and what was challenging.
 Ask yourself, what are the things that make it hard for you to achieve what you want to do in life?
-A good way to remember this is to write it down, use a diary or a list to keep examples.
+An excellent way to remember this is to write it down, use a diary or a list to keep examples.

-Try to be specific about what your goals are and what you think you might need to achieve these.
+Try to be specific about what your goals are for the next 12 months and what you think you might need to achieve these.
 Think about both long term and short term goals.
 NDIS will help you with this, but it’s important to have examples ready.

 Download the NDIS Planning booklet and fill it out before you meet with NDIS.
 It has important questions that you can expect to come up in your planning meeting.

 Talk to the people who are supporting you already